Jeel-Parikh/express-best-practices-boilerplate/README.md

-# NodeJs-Best-Practices-Boilerplate
+# ExpressJs-Best-Practices-Boilerplate

 ## Introduction
-NodeJs-Best-Practices is a boilerplate for building Node.js applications with basic user CRUD and login/logout functionality.
+ExpressJs-Best-Practices-Boilerplate is a boilerplate for building ExpressJs applications with basic user CRUD and login/logout functionality.
 It uses the Express framework and MongoDB for database storage.

 ## Prerequisites